 1. Redragon M601 Wired Gaming Mouse

-Easily customized and featuring an ergonomic design, the Redragon M601 Wired Gaming Mouse has an adjustable DPI up to 3200 DPI, meaning it can keep up with any graphics or programs you use.
 Comfortable and easy to use thanks to its Teflon pads for smooth movement, the Redragon can hold up to eight weights to get the desired feel.
 It also has six programmable buttons that are ideal for gameplay and everyday use, with the ability to program frequently used keystrokes.
 The Redragon works best with Windows 10, 8, 7, Vista, XP, but some users noted that they were able to download software that allowed them to use the Redragon on a Mac.
 Durable and long-lasting, the Redragon comes with a carrying case for easy travel.
-Some customers listed a few cons of the mouse, including the scroll wheel becoming separated from the plastic underneath, causing the wheel to slip, and the closeness of the side buttons, which can result in accidental clicking when browsing online.
-Others noted that the decorative lights felt too bright and were difficult to turn off.
 A big pro of the Redragon is that it is designed for both left and right-handed users, making it the only non-right-handed mouse on our list.

 2. Logitech G502 Proteus Spectrum RGB Tunable Gaming Mouse

-Featuring a high DPI of 12,000, the Logitech G502 Proteus Spectrum RGB Tunable Gaming Mouse is ideal for anyone who does photo editing, graphic design or gaming.
 Like the Redragon, the Logitech is not wireless, but it also comes with a 6-foot cable and can easily reach your tower or laptop.
 The Logitech G502 is a heavy mouse that can be customized with five additional weights.
 It also features 11 programmable buttons that are designed for game play but can be used to quickly access browsers and provide shortcuts for commonly used keystrokes.
-Customers list the mouse’s durability as one of its best features, with many comparing the mouse to other products they’ve bought for more than $100.
+We also felt that this option was significantly more durable than other similar models.

 3. Logitech G602 Lag-Free Wireless Gaming Mouse

-Boasting more than eight times the battery life of traditional wireless gaming mouse, the Logitech G602 Lag-Free Wireless Gaming Mouse has a long list of pros, including an impressive 11 customizable buttons, onboard memory, and a battery life that lasts up to 250 hours.
 The weight and balance of the mouse can be adjusted by using only one AA battery, with the Logitech G602 not including weighted options like the Logitech G502 or Redragon.
 The Logitech G602 has a lifespan of 20 million clicks, twice as much as the Redragon.
-Customers like the ergonomic fit of the mouse, but note that it’s on the bigger side, which may be uncomfortable for some users.
+We like the ergonomic fit of the mouse, but should note that it’s on the bigger side, which may be uncomfortable for some users.
 Like the Logitech G502, the G602 is only designed for right-handed users.